daysofwonder/asmodeenet_widgets_js/README.md

 | *Buddies activity in desktop view* |

-- `User's buddies' collection` (Which games are present in buddies' collection and which are the most played).
+- `User's buddies' collection` (Which games are present in the Buddies' collection and which ones are the most played).
 Only in `logged` mode.
     - `name`: `buddies-collection`

 | ![](/docs/screenshots/buddies_collection.png) |